Landgate/govhack/README.md

 ## Available datasets, finding data
 Trying to list all of the data in SLIP would just result in a huge unordered list, so instead we'll just give you a taste of what's available here.
 To search for specific data head over to [slip.landgate.wa.gov.au](http://slip.landgate.wa.gov.au/) (remember to use the advanced search functionality to include "Vector Data" in your search results).

-> NB: If you see a datasets you would like to use for GovHack that isn't public get in touch with one of our mentors and we may be able to give you special access for GovHack.
+> NB: If you see a datasets you would like to use for GovHack that aren't public get in touch with one of our mentors and we may be able to give you special access for GovHack.

 Our public map services contain a wealth of data from over thirty Western Australia Government, including: